MicrosoftDocs/architecture-center/docs/reference-architectures/dmz/nva-ha-content.md

 A particular case of this design is replacing the public Azure Load Balancer with a Layer-7 load balancer such as the [Azure Application Gateway][appgw] (which can be considered as an NVA on its own).
 In this case, the NVAs will only require an internal Load Balancer in front of them, since traffic from the Application Gateway will be sourced from inside the VNet, and traffic asymmetry is not a concern.

-Note that your NVA should be taking inbound traffic for protocols not supported by your Layer-7 load balancer, plus potentially all egress traffic.
+The NVA should be taking inbound traffic for protocols not supported by your Layer-7 load balancer, plus potentially all egress traffic.
 For further details about this configuration when using Azure Firewall as NVA and Azure Application Gateway as Layer-7 web reverse-proxy, see [Firewall and Application Gateway for virtual networks][azfw_appgw].

 ## Changing PIP-UDR